Online Submissions

 - Only in exceptional cases where no legal representatives can be found and the case is essential to medical practice, it may be published without consent, but the authors should clearly explain the lack of consent and indicate that every effort has been made to obtain it.

-- A patient’s consent usually states that personal data will be anonymised, which should be done in the manuscript (e.g. by partly closing the patient’s face).
+- A patient’s consent usually states that personal data will be anonymised, which should be done in the manuscript (e.g. by partly closing the patient’s face); it is not necessary to provide consent forms to the journal.

-- You may find the recommended consent form here.
+You may find the recommended consent form here.

 Example: